20 days ago - technology-and-innovation

 B) History.

-C) New way to analyze Bitcoin.
+C) New way of analyzing Bitcoin.

 D) Final Clarifications.